Rostlab/ProNA2020/README.md

 If the input protein is a binding protein, then ProNA2019 will give the residue level prediction.

 ## How to install
-After downloading, you need install some dependent python package and sofware first.
+After downloading, you need install some necessary python package and sofware before you use ProNA2019.

 #### Python3 package: